davephelps/AzureFilesConnector/README.md

 7. Active/Passive mode
 8. Implict/Explicit mode

-Based on the following sample from the Logic Apps product group: https://techcommunity.microsoft.com/t5/integrations-on-azure/azure-logic-apps-running-anywhere-built-in-connector/ba-p/1921272
+Based on the following sample from the Logic Apps team: https://techcommunity.microsoft.com/t5/integrations-on-azure/azure-logic-apps-running-anywhere-built-in-connector/ba-p/1921272

 And this repo: